Chamonix to Zermatt Haute Route

 Booking your trip

 We offer this trip as either an open trip, on which you can sign up by yourself and join a group, or, as a private program for just you and your friends/family.
-The booking process as well as the fee structure is different depending on whether you would like an open or private trip.

 Group size and composition

-Kathy will be leading our trip for 2012.
-Maximum group size is 6 trekkers with Kathy.
+Kathy will be leading our trip for 2018.
+Maximum group size is 5 trekkers with Kathy.

 Nature of hazards and difficulty